Get one step ahead of the flu virus

 Step 3: Adopt a flu prevention plan

 Whether or not to be vaccinated is a complicated topic, one that I do not have enough room here to discuss.
-Therefore, ask your medical doctor or naturopathic doctor about its efficacy and role in your overall health plan.
+Therefore, ask your medical doctor about its efficacy and role in your overall health plan.

 As always, a combination of naturopathic approaches tailored to each individual provide the best clinical results.
 I would encourage that you visit my website for the complete information about the Immune Health Program.